 Formed in 2021, JCDC offers a unique opportunity for partners and stakeholders to elevate national security posture proactively and defend critical functions against cyber intrusions.

-The engagement with JCDC makes Proofpoint part of a holistic and synchronized public-private effort to boost threat prevention, detection, and response.
-JCDC brings together not only federal entities such as the Department of Homeland Security, U.S. Cyber Command, and the National Security Agency, but also a host of cybersecurity companies, infrastructure operators, and others to discuss current threat trends, activities, and mitigation best practices.
+The engagement with JCDC makes Proofpoint part of a holistic and synchronised public-private effort to boost threat prevention, detection, and response.
+JCDC brings together not only federal entities such as the Department of Homeland Security, U.S. Cyber Command, and the National Security Agency, but also a host of cybersecurity companies, infrastructure operators, and others to discuss current threat trends, activities, and mitigation best practises.

 One of the main benefits of the membership is the ability to incorporate preliminary threat data as well as subsequent findings into Proofpoint’s threat intelligence offerings and investigations methods.
 This information sharing will result in the ability to deploy protection faster and better.